 Shortly after, Sankoff and Rousseau described a generalization for any cost function that is edge independent, symmetric but may be character dependent and thus vary for certain events.
 In this context, where not only the number of changes is counted, but the "amount of change" is weighted, we also speak of the minimal mutation problem.
 Erdős and Székely, in turn, proposed a similar approach in a further generalized framework for edge dependent weights in 1994.
 Even for asymmetric models, a linear-time algorithm was introduced by Miklós Csűrös recently.

-All of the above variants of the Small Parsimony Problem can be subsumed in a formal problem statement: We have given a phylogenetic tree T = (V, E) where each leaf l is labeled with state s(c, l) for character c.
+All of the above variants of the Small Parsimony Problem can be subsumed in a formal problem statement: We have given a phylogenetic tree T = (V, E) where each leaf l is labeled with state s(c, l) for each character c in a set C of all characters under consideration.
 We want to assign a state s(c, v) to each internal node v for each character c such that the total cost W(T, s) is minimized: